cmk-repo/FullStack-React/README.md

 # Files i came across while learing FullStack-React

-Learning git and moving all files from other classes to here for reference --
+## Learning git and moving all files from other classes to here for reference

 Assignments
 Class codes
 ===

 Frameworks used
 -- express
 == Vite
 -- react
 -- Vaniala JS

 To be used soon
 -- Mango DB
 -- Material UI
 --

+- Backend TODO server
+- React front end in week 42